 Records of rare and protected species of fauna were obtained from the National Biodiversity Data Centre (NBDC) online database, the National Biodiversity Network (NBN) Atlas and the Flora Protection Order (FPO) Map Viewer.
-In summary, there are no records of any protected species recorded within 2km of the proposed development site.
+In summary there are no records of any protected species recorded on the application site.